ludiz-games/game-template-registry/docs/11-Outline-and-Navigation.md

 - The preview reads `activeOutlinePath` and renders the node’s `componentInstanceIds`.
 If empty, show a placeholder prompting to add a component.
 - Optionally sync `activeOutlinePath` to the URL (`?node=...` or encoded path) for deep linking.

-#### Colyseus mapping
+#### Colyseus mapping (machine‑driven)

-- The room state can include `activeNodePath: string[]` and broadcast transitions.
+- The XState JSON machine is the primary driver of runtime flow and timers.
+All room events map to machine events.
-- For linear quiz: `nextQuestion` increments to the next step node; server validates bounds.
+- The machine mutates the replicated state (Colyseus Schema) and emits broadcasts.
+Outline progression is expressed as machine transitions.
-- For branches: client submits a choice which maps to a child node; the room updates `activeNodePath` accordingly and broadcasts.
+- See `docs/16-Blueprint-DSL-and-Dynamic-Rooms.md` for the required machine format and how it maps to Colyseus.

 #### Blueprint authoring guidance